 Is vitamin D beneficial for children?
 Yes, vitamin D is extremely beneficial for children.
 According to Mayo Clinic, children should receive vitamin D supplementation when needed at a fairly young age.
 As vitamin D plays a crucial role in bone development and helps to fight off infection, parents should ensure their children receive adequate amounts of vitamin D when possible.
 Children up to 12 months should receive 400 IUs of vitamin D per day, while children above the age of 1 should be given 800 IUs per day.

 Can vitamin D help with sleep deprivation?
 Yes, vitamin D has been shown in several recent studies to help with sleep loss and deprivation.
 While more research is needed to provide conclusive evidence, it is believed that lower levels of vitamin D increase the risk of sleep disturbances and poor sleep quality.

 Can vitamin D be useful for mood disorders?
 Yes, vitamin D has been shown in multiple studies to have a positive effect on those who suffer from depression or other mood disorders.
 Vitamin D is believed to be linked to the level of serotonin present in the human body.
 Low levels of vitamin D cause a decreased amount of serotonin, leading to an enhanced risk of depression or similar conditions.
 It is recommended that those experiencing these symptoms consult a physician to review the vitamin D levels present in their system to begin adequate treatment.

-While its free to get vitamin D from the sun, more than likely if you live in a place north of the hemisphere, you are deficient (at least for part of the year).
+While it’s free to get vitamin D from the sun, you are more than likely deficient if you live in a place north of the hemisphere.
 Thus its worth your money to invest in a reliable vitamin D supplement.